Can Sea of Thieves be played solo?

 A single person can jump into their Sloop, explore the game, take part in smaller quests for the NPC factions and work their way up through the reputation ranks, and earn a decent chunk of gold.
 You couldn’t do it quickly by yourself, but you could do it.
 You’d have to be patient because no one could revive you when you die, and enemy players could easily take your ship.

 Regardless, Sea of Thieves is not a single-player game.
-It’s challenging to play it by yourself, but there are no rules or forced requirements making you form a crew.
+It’s challenging to play it by yourself, but no rules or forced requirements make you form a crew.
 For those who don’t have any friends who actively play the game, random players can always join your crew, and you work with them to accomplish some pirate goals.
 You might make some friends along the way, turning a Sea of Thieves adventure into a weekly get-together.